 It’s not going to be easy, but with enough dedication, you will be able to re-do the décor of a room and style it in a way that screams luxury.
 This may not be done to the extent of $100,000 chandeliers, but the difference will be night and day.

 To accomplish this, there are three main battles that you will face.
 They are as follows.

 Find the Right Home Furniture

 Now, don’t necessarily go and buy something “new” as that is usually what makes a luxury room design a non-option.
 You want to find home furniture that gives that new and luxurious look without spending an arm and a leg.
-To do this, you could check on local classified websites like Gumtree and OLX.
-These are marketplaces for peer-to-peer transactions, meaning you can find people selling their used up-scale furniture at a discount from retail price.
-This gives you access to a quality and style of furniture that you otherwise would have avoided.
+To do this, you could check on local classified websites.
+These are marketplaces for peer-to-peer transactions, meaning you can find people selling their used up-scale furniture at a discount from the retail price.
+This gives you access to the quality and style of furniture that you otherwise would have avoided.

-Remember, the furniture is what usually makes or breaks that luxurious look.
+Remember, furniture is what usually makes or breaks that luxurious look.
 Sometimes adding in other furniture like a nice old bookcase can set the tone.
-Keeping it modern works too, but it can get a bit pricey – for instance, it wouldn’t look so great if the room had a 32” wall mounted TV.
+Keeping it modern works too, but it can get a bit pricey – for instance, it wouldn’t look so great if the room had a 32” wall-mounted TV.

 Finding the Right Paint

 The furniture is what sets the tone for the room.
 Everything else needs to complement it for the entire room to come together.
 So you can consider the furniture that you buy when deciding what paint to purchase for the room.

 Paint isn’t exactly something that you can buy used.
 You can always look around for deals.
 But definitely don’t try to short it by a coat to save money and hire professionals if you aren’t confident in your abilities.
 There are also articles online that discuss how to save money when buying paint.